 There was also evidence that another man, Donald Wise, had committed the crime.
 Wise had committed similar crimes in the past and his fingerprint was found at the scene.
 However, police never followed up on Wise and the prosecution failed to turn this information over to the defense.

 Based on the prosecution’s suppression of evidence, Bozella’s conviction was overturned, and in October 2009, the prosecution decided not to retry him and dismissed all charges.
 Prior to trial, Bozella had refused a plea bargain and during his incarceration refused to admit guilt in four parole hearings.
-Bozella filed a federal civil rights lawsuit in 2010 that was still pending in September 2014.
+Bozella filed a federal civil rights lawsuit in 2010 that was settled for $7.5 million.

 - Stephanie Denzel